 - Psychodynamic Counseling - This technique depends heavily on the therapist-client relationship to assist the patient in creating the psychological tools necessary to handle complicated situations and feelings

 - Interpersonal Counseling - This approach focuses on the disorder being considered a medical illness that needs treatment

 Who Do They Work With?

-Therapists work with everyone.
-A counselor’s office is a place of acceptance, support, and understanding for all.
+Licensed mental health counselors work with everyone.
+The licensed mental health counselor office is a place of acceptance, support, and understanding for all.
 There are many reasons someone may need to seek the help of mental health professionals.

 Here are some of the reasons people choose to reach out: